Love (Indianapolis): Condition

 As an outdoor sculpture made of a weathering iron alloy, the surface of LOVE should naturally carry an even layer of iron(III) oxide, which provides distinctive coloration and also protects the metal underneath from further corrosion.
 The price of being a cultural icon, however, has continuously disrupted the formation of this layer; viewers have enjoyed climbing the artwork since its first public appearances, apparent through photography and damage to the appearance of LOVE.
 Indiana acknowledged the inevitable appeal of his sculpture as a site of exploration for children, couples, and passerby.
 In a 1973 interview with Indianapolis magazine, he wished only "that people would take their shoes off first."

 Various conservation efforts to reduce the amount of direct patron contact and its effects, as well as to deal with moisture within the hollow letters have taken place throughout the sculpture's lifespan.
 The Smithsonian American Art Museum's Inventories of American Painting and Sculpture surveyed LOVE in July 1993, and the sculpture was deemed to be well-maintained.

-In 2006 the sculpture was blasted with an inert medium (aluminum oxide) to strip away uneven surface corrosion, and then it was re-installed outside on an indefinite basis to produce a new patina through natural weathering.
+In 2006 the sculpture was blasted with an inert medium (aluminum oxide) to strip away uneven surface corrosion; it was then re-installed outside on an indefinite basis to produce a new patina through natural weathering.
 The intention is to recreate the original "crispy," purplish, and iridescent surface.
-The restorative efforts of the IMA on behalf of LOVE were made possible through the generosity of Patricia J. and James E. LaCrosse.
+The restorative work done on LOVE was made possible by donations from Patricia J. and James E. LaCrosse.